 Even when we do our best to avoid environmental toxicants in the air we breathe and water we drink, poor eating habits and processed foods can sabotage our health from the inside.
-Incomplete digestion allows partially-digested food to act as an irritant along the digestive tract and dysbiosis (a condition of imbalance in one’s native gut flora) of pathogenic strains of bacteria and/or yeast can produce endotoxins as byproducts of their metabolism.
+Incomplete digestion allows partially digested food to act as an irritant along the digestive tract, and dysbiosis (a condition of imbalance in one’s native gut flora) of pathogenic strains of bacteria and/or yeast can produce endotoxins as metabolic byproducts.

-Complicating the picture are compounds naturally occurring in food that impair digestion.
+Complicating the picture are naturally occurring compounds in food that impair digestion.
 This can occur broadly, with lectins contained in a number of nutritious foods that simply do not agree with our individual biochemistry.
-It is particularly true for an individual sensitive to gluten, a protein found in wheat, rye, barely, and spelt.
+This is a particular concern for individuals sensitive to gluten, a protein found in wheat, rye, barley, and spelt.

-Other compounds can inhibit the absorption of nutrients.
-Phytic acid found in grains can block the absorption of minerals.
-These pernicious substances are categorically referred to anti-nutrients.
-A surprising amount of these compounds come from plants which manufacture numerous phytochemicals in order to deter herbivores and omnivores from eating them.
+Other compounds can inhibit the absorption of nutrients and are categorically referred to as anti-nutrients.
+For example, phytic acid found in grains can block the absorption of minerals.
+A surprising number of anti-nutrients come from plants, which manufacture numerous phytochemicals in order to deter herbivores and omnivores from eating them.
 Special care must be taken to properly prepare and cook these foods following traditional methods such as the soaking, sprouting, or fermenting of nuts, seeds, and grains.

-“Food” coming out of a factory is often replete with artificial colors, flavors, and sweeteners, MSG, preservatives, trace amounts of heavy metals, plastics residues from the linings of cans and containers (BPA) or from processing equipment (phthalates).
-A healthy microbiome provides the first line of defense against these toxicants as a barrier to entry, however, in the context of dysbiosis and a loss of gut integrity, toxicants may be absorbed into the bloodstream where the liver must break them down or shunt the excess burden peripherally such as into adipose tissue (body fat).
+“Food” coming out of a factory is often replete with artificial colors, flavors, and sweeteners; MSG; preservatives; trace amounts of heavy metals; and plastic residue from the linings of cans and containers (BPA) or processing equipment (phthalates).
+A healthy microbiome provides the first line of defense as a barrier to entry against these toxicants.
+However, in the context of dysbiosis and a loss of gut integrity, toxicants may be absorbed into the bloodstream, where the liver must break them down or shunt the excess burden peripherally, such as into adipose tissue (body fat).

-Bentonite clay is available in tablet or liquid form.
+Bentonite clay for human consumption is available in tablet or liquid form.
 It can be taken after a meal at the first sign of gastrointestinal upset or on an empty stomach as a general detoxifier.
-It is ideal for travel to prevent and treat food-borne illness and is similar to activated charcoal, another old remedy that also works to adsorb toxins from food and toxicants from the environment.
+Bentonite is ideal for use during travel to prevent and treat foodborne illness and is similar to activated charcoal, another old remedy that also works to adsorb toxins from food and toxicants from the environment.